Bloggers – Don’t Sell Out CheapPosted on March 7th, 2013 43 comments

 Only accept real advertising rates, in cash, up front, that as a ballpark, start in the hundreds per month.
 And even those figures are absurdly cheap compared to traditional print and big engineering website advertising SEE HERE for but one example.
 Accepting less once again drags down the bar for the whole industry.

-So I encourage every blogger or wannabe blogger to really think long and hard before deciding to create content for someone else, be it for free, for pay, or for some other perceived benefit, or accept cheap advertising.
-Don’t sell out cheap.
-Sometimes something is not better than nothing.
+So I encourage every blogger or wannabe blogger to really think long and hard before deciding to create content for someone else, be it for free, for pay, or for some other perceived benefit, or accept cheap advertising or guest posts etc. Don’t sell out cheap.
+Sometimes something is not better than nothing!

 It’s funny because it’s true